 If you are like me, you are always on the hunt for simple side dish recipes.
 Especially ones with loads of flavor, but also that hit a healthy note.

 My steamed green bean recipe came about one day when I realized I needed a quick green.
-I steamed them up and tossed them with the closest flavor I could find, sherry, garlic, butter, salt and pepper.
+I steamed up fresh green beans and tossed them with the closest flavor I could find, sherry, garlic, butter, salt and pepper.
 The sherry, is of course, optional.